PradeeshVasu/FastAPI_Login_Ind_Gov_Scheme/README.md

 ````
 ### Create Login credentials

-1.The Login credentials are created using using html codes, the4 login credentials allow users in after entering their "Name" and "Password"
+1.The Login credentials are created using using html codes
+2.The login credentials allow users in after entering their "Name" and "Password"
-2.The details of the users are stored in MySQL database
+3.The details of the users are stored in MySQL database

 ### Install and Open MYSQL